darrenchang/PVforge/README.md

 Storage management integration
 Network configuration tools
 Note: Features are inherited from Proxmox VE and extended for target architectures.

+### Roadmap

+- Easy DPDK
+- Datacenter Manger
+- Integrate more hardware tools, such as IPMI, StorCLI, etc., and provide access interfaces.
+- Integrate more system management tools, such as automatic diagnosis, SAN management, SR-IOV management，VIP,etc..

 ## ⚙️ Installation & Documentation